ambroser53/com3529-code/README.md

 ``mvn exec:java -Dexec.mainClass="uk.ac.shef.com3529.lectureexamples.ExecCalendar"``

-All the above examples are real examples taken from the repository, and should work "out of the box" without any problems if you have followed all the instructions as detailed here (and set everything up correctly, if you're using your own machine).
+All the above examples are real examples using this repository, and should work "out of the box" without any problems, assuming you have followed all the instructions detailed here, and set everything up correctly, if you're using your own machine.

 Maven puts all build files in a subdirectory called `target`.
 (If you fork this repository, bear in mind that this directory has been added to the `.gitignore`